tgulmine/pro-music/README.md

+Website of the music store ProMusic.

-React boilerplate with Typescript, Tailwind, SASS, ESLint and Prettier.
+React SPA made with Typescript, Tailwind and SASS.